All SNU courses are now 100% online for the remainder of the spring semester.

 It’s a Great Foundation for Graduate School

 Psychology majors often go on to graduate school to get a master’s or even a doctoral degree.
-To help our students, the psychology program at SNC offers a popular series of grad school preparation seminars.
+To help our students, the psychology program at SNU offers a popular series of grad school preparation seminars.
 These cover everything from exam prep and how to write a good application to surviving life in – and after – graduate school.

 A bachelor’s degree in psychology is also a good foundation for graduate level studies in law, medicine, other social sciences, and even business.